stefabat/CheatSheet/gnuplot.md

-    plot 'datafile' u 1:2 with p lc rgb 'blue'  # plot data points with points of blue color plot 'datafile' u 1:(27.21*$2)              # plot data points, scaling the y data by 27.21 set sample <n>                              # number of points in the defined xrange (useful for finer/coarser plots)
+    plot 'datafile' u 1:2 with p lc rgb 'blue'  # plot data points with points of blue color plot 'datafile' u 1:(27.21*$2)              # plot data points, scaling the y data by 27.21 set sample <n>                              # number of points in the defined xrange (useful for finer/coarser plots) plot x < 7 ? sin(x) : x < 10 ?
+0 : 1/0      # conditional plots.
+1/0 stands for nothing is plotted plot 2+sin(x) with filledcurve y1=0         # plot the function and fill below the function until y=0

 #### Fitting